microsoft/verona/docs/opsem.md

 # Operational Semantics

 Still to do:
-* Do we need to prevent cyclic regions?
-* Region send and free.
-  * When external RC is 0?
-  * Could do freeze this way too?
-Only needed with a static type checker.
-  * If external region RC is limited to 1, we can check send-ability statically.
-    * But we can also delay send or free until RC is 0.
-* Freeze.
-  * For a static type checker, how do we know there are no `mut` aliases?
-  * Could error if external RC isn't 0 or 1?
-    * Or delay?
-  * Extract and then freeze for sub-graphs.
-The extract could fail.
+* Add destructors explicitly in the semantics.
-* Merge.
+* Extract.
-  * External RC from the destination is removed.
+* Discharge (send/free/freeze?) when stack RC for the region and all children (recursively) is 0.
+  * Could optimize by tracking the count of "busy" child regions.
+  * Can we still have an Arena per frame?
+    * Frame Arenas can't be discharged anyway.
+* Efficient frame teardown.
+  * Each frame could be an Arena.
+  * References from a frame Arena to another region (including another frame Arena) would be tracked as stack RC.
-  * Other external RC is added to the destination.
+  * A frame Arena must reach external RC 0 at `return`.
-  * If tracking on a per-parent basis, this is easy.
+  * Prevent heap or "older frame" regions from referencing a frame Arena?
+    * Any region other than the current frame Arena can't reference the current frame Arena?
+* How are Arenas different from uncounted regions?
+  * How should they treat changing region type?
+  * How should they treat merging, freezing, extract?
 * Undecided region.
   * Is this a per-stack region, where we extract from it?
   * Could be implemented as "allocate in many regions" and "merge often".
   * How to distinguish a merge from a subregion reference?
-Only need to do this at the language level, the semantics can be explicit.
+Only need to do this at the language level, the semantics can be explicit?
-* Efficient frame teardown.
-  * Disallow heap and "earlier frame" objects from referencing frame objects?
-  * All function arguments and return values are "heap or earlier frame".
-  * Treat each frame as a region, external RC is 0?
-  * Each frame could be an Arena, disallowing extract, not needing ref counting.
 * Behaviors and cowns.
 * Embedded object fields?
 * Arrays?
 Or model them as objects?
 * GC or RC cycle detection.
 * Non-local returns.

+Dynamic failures:
+* `store`:
+  * `w` is not a field of the target.
+  * `store` to an immutable object.
+  * `store` a region that already has a parent.
+  * `store` a region that would create a cycle.
+  * TODO: frame references?
+* `call dynamic`:
+  * `w` is not a method of the target.
+* `merge`:
+  * Trying to merge a value that isn't an object in a region.
+  * Trying to merge a region that is a child of a region other than the destination region.
+  * Trying to merge a region that would create a cycle.
+* `freeze`:
+  * Trying to freeze a value that is not an object in a region.

 ## Shape